vttale/serve-stale/README.md

    This draft defines a method for recursive resolvers to use stale DNS data to avoid outages when authoritative nameservers cannot be reached to refresh expired data.
+It updates the definition of TTL from [RFC1034] and [RFC1035] to make it clear that data can be kept in the cache beyond the TTL expiry and used for responses when a refreshed answer is not readily available.

 Ed note